CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/executions/what-is-an-execution.md

 ---
 title: "What is an Execution?"
 linkTitle: "What is an Execution?"
-description: "Information regarding what an execution is."
+description: "Information regarding the anatomy of an execution."
 weight: 1
 ---